ahebnl/Sirepo-Development-Updates/README.md

 " by An's reply

 ### 4_02, fixed the issue with initial conditions for e- trajectory for all examples.
+this issue was reported by Oleg through email:
+"We were observing some strange behaviors of recent versions of Sirepo related to setting initial conditions for calculating electron trajectory and all other dependent calculations.
+I am attaching a zip-file generated on our simulation server at NSLS-II (https://expdev.nsls2.bnl.gov/, inside BNL firewall).
+I tried to import this simulation file to https://www.sirepo.com/srw#/simulations, and had an issue that the electron trajectory gets “tilted”, and all subsequent results become wrong.
+This happens because on our server, the initial conditions for the trajectory are specified “automatically” before undulator (at -1.54 m long. pos.), whereas after the import to https://www.sirepo.com/, they appear to be set at zero long. pos., i.e. in the middle of undulator......"

 The correct values should be ‘Manual’ and ‘-1.8’.
 ### ![ebeam_initial](https://github.com/ahebnl/Sirepo-Development-Updates/blob/master/ebeam_initial.PNG)